OlivierSohn/hamazed/README.md

 # Backlog

-- find a way to make laser shots visible to the user even when they happen at the very end of a game step
+- find a way to make laser shots visible to the user even when they happen at the very end of a game step:
+  - after a laser shot we could guarantee a minimal time before the next render
+  - or we could draw it for several seconds (then we need a timeout to remove it)

 - use Text instead of String in rendered world